HuyaneMatsu/hata/docs/topics/slash.md

 ### Choice parameters

 Slash commands support choice parameters, for string and integer types.
-Each choice has a `name` and a `value` field, where the values must be the same type, either `str` or `int` as mentioned above.
+Each choice has a `name` and a `value` field.
+All values must be the same type, either `str` or `int` as mentioned above.

-Choice parameters go to the "annotation type field" and they can be either a dictionary of `name - value` items or a list of tuples of again `name - value` pairs.
+Choice parameters go to the "annotation type field" and they can be either:
+- Dictionary of `name - value` items.
+- List of tuple `name - value` pairs.
+- Set of tuple `name - value` pairs.
+- List of `value`-s.
+- Set of `value`-s.

+> Dictionary and set choices are sorted alphabetically, so if order matters for you, use list.
+>
+> Formatting choices into a table-like appearance might help, but it is up to you.

 ```py
 from hata import Embed